dimmyvi/tigress-requirements/draft-tigress-requirements.md

 - (Req-P2P) A goal of credential transfer covered in this document SHALL include transfer from one device to another (group sharing SHALL not be a goal).
 - (Req-Security) Solution SHOULD provide security of the provisioning data transferred (confidentiality, integrity and availability).
 - (Req-Revoke) Solution SHALL maintain access control, allowing Sender to revoke before the share has been accepted, and for Receiver to end transfer at any time.
-- (Req-ArbitraryFormat) The solution SHALL support arbitrary message formats to support both digital keys that implement public standards like CCC as well as proprietary implementations of digital keys.
+- (Req-ArbitraryFormat) The solution SHALL support arbitrary message formats to support both digital keys that implement public standards like {{CCC-Digital-Key-30}} as well as proprietary implementations of digital keys.
 - (Req-RoundTrips) Solution SHALL allow for stateful requests between Sender and Receiver to support stateful actions like key signing requests.
 - (Req-Preview) Solution SHOULD allow for receiver to know what is being added to their digital wallet.